Cabinet Question Time

 What is Hounslow Councils housing policy?
 Does it take into account infrastructure, services such as schools, dentists, public transport etc. For example Brentford at present has a housing boom but those of us living here are concerned that Hounslow will not be able to provide the supportive services for this increase in the population.

-Gwen Wilde about 1 year ago
+Gwen Wilde over 1 year ago

 characters left